 - 1 teaspoon vanilla bean paste (you can use extract instead)

 - 1 cup watermelon puree seeds removed

-In a large bowl, whisk together the sweetened condensed milk and vanilla extract.
+In a large bowl, whisk together the sweetened condensed milk and vanilla bean paste (or extract).
 Set aside.

 In another large bowl, whisk the cream with a mixer on medium-high speed until firm peaks form.
 This took about 2 minutes.